orbitdb/grant-applications/ff-open-grant/ORBITDB-1.0-PT2.md

 <!-- Specify your team's long-term plans to maintain this software and upgrade it over time. -->

 The plan for this grant is to build a good foundation that will keep the project hyper-maintainable over the years.
-After the project reaches this level of maintainability, the key is cultivate a thriving userbase.
-We believe we can do this by having a good 1.0 release and then continueing to provide a supportive community chat, building features/dev-tools for orbitdb, and providing high quality resources for learning.
+After the project reaches this level of maintainability, the key is to cultivate a thriving userbase.
+We believe we can do this by having a good 1.0 release and then continuing to provide a supportive community chat, building features/dev-tools for orbitdb, and providing high-quality resources for learning.

 Following the full 1.0 release there will still be room for improvement:

 Nearer future:
   - ascending traversal: databases can read operations to the database in ascending order.
-  - active replicator: implement an active replicator that pushes data, may use orbitdb with just libp2p. requested by a few users.
+  - active replicator: implement an active replicator that pushes data, and may use orbitdb with just libp2p. requested by a few users.
-  - write-ahead log: keep N operations unapplied to the database index, apply them on read. improves state caculation in some situations.
+  - write-ahead log: keep N operations unapplied to the database index, apply them on read. improves state calculation in some situations.
   - full typescript

 Further Future:
-  - next gen access control: dynamic access control that doesn't affect the entire history
+  - next-gen access control: dynamic access control that doesn't affect the entire history
-  - cbor database: a cbor CRDT, similar to automerge's JSON CRDT. may require ascending traversal.
+  - CBOR database: a CBOR CRDT, similar to Automerge's JSON CRDT. may require ascending traversal.
-  - dynamic topological sort: maintain a dynamic topological sort of the DAG. likely to have significant effects in a number of areas.
+  - dynamic topological sort: maintain a dynamic topological sort of the DAG. likely to have significant effects in many areas.
   - async ratchet tree encryption: use something like message layer security for scalable multi-writer encryption of database operations.
-  - graphsync replicator: replication that uses graphsync to quickly replicate operations from peers.
+  - Graphsync replicator: replication that uses Graphsync to quickly replicate operations from peers.

 # Team